Send Your Inquiry to: [email protected]

 Introduction

 Keyway broaching (keyway slotting, key slotting) is an essential machining process used to create internal slots or keyways in a workpiece, such as a gear.
-These keyways enable the transmission of torque between the workpiece and a coupling component, such as a shaft.
+These keyways enable power transmission between the workpiece and a coupling component, such as a shaft.

 Keyway slot broach example workpiece Gisstec